Trends in FP&A: Less Firefighting, More Leading

 7. Financial Consolidation Gets Smarter

-As organizations grow more complex—through global expansions, mergers, or acquisitions—financial consolidation becomes a key challenge for FP&A teams.
+As organizations grow more complex financial consolidation becomes a key challenge for FP&A teams.

-2025 will see the rise of tools that enable real-time consolidation across multiple systems and currencies, giving finance leaders a clear picture of performance without waiting for manual reconciliations.
+We are seeing a rise in the number of tools that enable real-time consolidation across multiple systems and currencies, giving finance leaders a clear picture of performance without waiting for manual reconciliations.

 Real time consolidations start with great processes.
 Use CFO.University’s Process Redesign Workbookto get the ball rolling.